dmkk3r/dmkk3r/README.md

 #### I am a software developer

 - 🪴 C# / .NET
-- 🔭 Currently working on ployd, RazorHx and some private projects
+- 🔭 Currently working on RazorHx, Zeitraum and some private projects
 - 👯 Looking to collaborate on cool projects written in .NET

 ### GitHub Stats